fernandamayela/fernandamayela.github.io/_talks/partisanship.md

 location: "New Orleans, LA"
 ---

-Southern Political Science Association Conference: Conference Within A Conference: Heterogeneity Across State and Local Elections
+Conference Within A Conference: Heterogeneity Across State and Local Elections